RyuseiiSama/Attachable-Black-Box-for-Visual-Capabilities-with-People-Detection/readme.md

 ### Structure
 Using ROS2 as my main framework:
 ![image](https://github.com/user-attachments/assets/b11856ac-6398-45ee-8ac1-b1ea334a3c7c)

+Nodes:

+/**camera** - Published by Intel RealSense ROS2 Package

+/**evaluator** - Adapted YOLOv5 detect.py functioning as a node, publishes detected humans in topic

+/**interpreter** - Annotates depth camera stream with 1) Human bounding box and 2) Distance to human.
+Then combines 3 camera stream (2x rpicam + depth camera) to publish to /combined_img

 ### Object Detection
-Adpating the Yolov5 repository by Ultralytics, mainly configuring ```detect.py``` to be featured as a ROS2 Node
+Adpating the Yolov5 repository by Ultralytics, configuring ```detect.py``` to be featured as a ROS2 Node (evaluator).
+Set default values for classes detected to be only id 0 (human) and confidence level.

+### Intel RealSense
+Mostly adopting the Intel RealSense ROS2 Package to obtain RGB and Depth Stream.

+### Rpi Camera
+Used [gscam2](https://github.com/clydemcqueen/gscam2) to launch a curated gstreamer pipeline which relied on nvidia's nvarguscamerasrc plugin to stream CSI cameras from the jetson board

 (Within workspace directory, with src folder and launch.py)